kuus/generator-gulp-webapp/README.md

  - Populate the `_dummy.json` somehow, maybe with harcoded data or with some node module.
  - The data.json for each page, so for instance `index.json` might be a template that generates a custom json for that specific page.
  - Maybe use some remote mocked js API.
- - Do a generator for a new page, it will create a `pagename.(html,njk,jade)` file in the root, a corresponding `data/pagename.json` with content data and a `style/page--pagename.scss` module.
+ - Do a generator for a new page, it will create a `pagename.(html,njk)` file in the root, a corresponding `data/pagename.json` with content data and a `style/page--pagename.scss` module.

 ## License